A/B testing 101: A quick-start guide to conversion rate optimization (CRO)

 - Is specific.

-35. What you say is more important than how you say it.
-You’ll achieve the biggest improvements by changing the core message of your headline, rather than just tweaking the wording.
+- What you say is more important than how you say it.
+You’ll achieve the biggest improvements by changing your headline’s core message, rather than just tweaking its wording.

 Headlines are vital: That’s why we used up four of our 108 tips on them (plus, writing 108 tips is starting to sound like a lot of hard work).

-40. Test odd pricing.
+Test odd pricing.
 “Odd pricing” means prices that end with a seven or a nine.
 Items with these prices tend to sell better than those with prices that end with a zero.
-Would you or I be fooled by odd pricing?
+Would odd pricing fool you or me?
 No, of course not; we’re far too smart!
 But someone’s falling for it, because this phenomenon has been proven valid repeatedly.

 - A one-month free trial